KripKrop72724/Pagasys/README.md

   0 and 100.
 Codes are unique per company regardless of case.
 * **Rostering safety** – Employees must have a trade license, department or project before they can be assigned to a shift.
+* **Archiving over deletion** – Branches, departments and projects linked to employees are protected from hard deletion.
+Mark them inactive to archive instead of deleting.

 ## Tech Stack